Aethylred/puppet-postfix/README.markdown

 ### Testing the Puppet module

 Vagrant will mount the module directory from the host as `/vagrant` within the VM, and these have to be added to the Puppet configuration.
-Add the `/vagrant` directory to the Puppet `modulepath` in `/etc/puppet/puppet.conf` to the `[main]` block:
+The simplest method is to link the `/vagrant` directory into the puppet modules directory (replace *<modulename\>* with the module's name):

 ```
-modulepath = $confdir/modules:/usr/share/puppet/modules:/vagrant/
+$ ln -s /vagrant /etc/puppet/modules/<modulename>
 ```

-**Note:** the module path separator is : in POSIX and ; under Windows.

 To run the smoke tests, logged in as root on the VM run: